The Importance of Understanding E-commerce Customer Motivation

 Customers Want Options—But Not Too Many

 Have you ever stood in a retail store, staring at products on the shelves and wondering which one is best for you?
-It can be a confusing and frustrating experience, as it eats into your valuable time and makes you second-guess your own decision-making ability.
-Well, this same potential for so-called analysis paralysis can occur online just as easily as in real life.
+It can be a confusing and frustrating experience, as it eats into your valuable time and makes you second-guess your decision-making ability.
+Unfortunately, this same potential for so-called analysis paralysis can occur online just as easily as in real life.

 Shoppers Seek Social Proof